Benfill/Rock-Paper-Scissors/README.md

 The rules of the Rock Paper Scissors game are simple:

-- Rock beats Scissors
+- Rock Beats Scissors
 - Scissors beats Paper
 - Paper beats Rock

-The game is played until either you or the computer reach a score of 5 wins.
+The game is played until either you or the computer reaches a score of 5 wins.
 At that point, the game resets the scores.

 ## Controls {#controls}